alaynna/asdjaskjskapython/README.md

-# Little Python Demo Patrick Tsang
+# Little Python Demo Patrick

 This one is a very simple python demo, which listen to a TCP port and play back the data from file on fixed interval to new connection.<br>